Baobab Tree at Mannar (මන්නාරම බයෝබැබ් ගස)

 Travel Directions to Baobab Tree at Mannar

 Directions to the tree can be seen at the Mannar town itself.
-Travel along this road for 1 km and tree lies next to the road in an open space at Pallimunei.
+Travel along this road for 1 km and a tree lies next to the road in an open space at Pallimunei.

 Route from Colombo to Baobab Tree at Mannar |

-Though : Puttalam – Anuradhapura – Medawachchiya distance : 320 km Travel time : 6.30 hours Driving directions : see on google map |
+Though : Puttalam – Anuradhapura – Medawachchiya Distance : 320 km Travel time : 6.30 hours Driving directions : see on google map |